hqzing/ohos-curl/README.md

 # ohos-curl
 This project will build curl for the OpenHarmony platform and release prebuilt packages.

-This is a statically-linked curl.
+This is a statically linked curl.
 Just copy the binary and use it.

 ## Get prebuilt packages
 Go to the [release page](https://github.com/Harmonybrew/ohos-curl/releases).